Alcohol intolerance

 When to see a doctor

-Having a mild intolerance to alcohol or something else in alcoholic beverages might not require a trip to a doctor.
-Simply avoid alcohol, limit how much you drink or avoid certain types of alcoholic beverages.
+For a mild intolerance to alcohol, you don't need to see a healthcare professional.
+Simply avoid alcohol, limit how much you drink, or avoid certain types of alcoholic beverages.

-However, if you have a serious reaction or severe pain, see your doctor.
-Also, if your symptoms seem to be linked to an allergy or a medication you're taking, see your doctor.
+But if you have a serious reaction or severe pain, see a healthcare professional.
+Also see a healthcare professional if your symptoms seem to be linked to an allergy or a medicine you're taking.

 Causes

-Alcohol intolerance occurs when your body doesn't have the proper enzymes to break down (metabolize) the toxins in alcohol.
-This is caused by inherited (genetic) traits most often found in Asians.
+Alcohol intolerance happens when your body doesn't have the proper enzymes to break down the toxins in alcohol molecules.
+This is a caused by a genetic trait that is most often found in people of Asian ancestry.
+But anyone can have it.

-Other ingredients commonly found in alcoholic beverages, especially in beer or wine, can cause intolerance reactions.
-These include:
+Other ingredients that are in alcoholic beverages, especially in beer or wine, can cause reactions.
+These components include:

-• Histamine, a byproduct of fermentation or brewing
+- Histamine, which is a byproduct of fermentation or brewing.

 Risk factors